 This is somewhat ironic to me because I love advertising.
 It’s exactly the sort of thing my brain is really good at.
 Today I would rather use those skills to create works along the same themes as Banksy, the brilliant artist responsible for the mock Coke ad (among many others).
 His work makes things clearer, unlike advertising which uses super-subtle psychological effects to essentially brainwash you into a self-hating, other-fearing, branded, controllable person.
 That probably seems extreme to you, but allow me to explain.

-Would you feel good if random strangers approached you on the street and told you your clothes were out of fashion, or ugly, or too cheap, or from the wrong store or manufacturer?
+Would you feel good if random strangers approached you on the street and told you your clothes were out of fashion, or ugly, or too cheap, or that they were from the wrong store or manufacturer?
 Or that your skin looked bad, or that if it didn’t, then it would soon?
 What if they told you to worry about diseases you had almost no chance of getting?
 Or that your car wasn’t nice enough, or that you need to vote this or that way.
-You’d think that person was an asshole for offering their uninvited opinion to you in a way that undermines your sense of self and you would be right.
+Frankly, you’d think that person was a remarkable jerk for offering their uninvited opinion to you in a way that undermines your sense of self and you would be right.

-Some cities like Amsterdam don’t accost you with advertising.
-The government appears to feel its role is to protect public visual space from being taken over by corporate interests.
+Some cities like Amsterdam try not to accost you with advertising.
+The government appears to feel its role is to protect public visual space from being taken over by those with a singular agenda.
 You’re welcome to let people know you’re there, but advertising in the North American sense would be seen as disrespectful to the visual environment of many European citizens.
 But other than a few holdouts like that, thanks to a TVs, computers, signs on the street, phones, or even people’s t-shirts, our personal space is for salesmen, not the world or our own life.
 Inevitably these are all invasions of our space by commercial interests who are fully engaged in manipulating us.

 Young girls around the world feel ugly because of advertising.
 Young boys feel they must be more macho or sex-motivated than they likely may naturally be.
 Media images (whether they are formal ads or ads disguised as shows), present an impossible view of beauty precisely because the idea must be impossible.